$\texttt{causalAssembly}$: Generating Realistic Production Data for Benchmarking Causal Discovery: Introduction

-\textbf{Our contributions.} We summarize our main contributions below: \begin{itemize} \item We create a highly complex assembly line dataset with associated ground truth based on which we propose a semisynthetic data generation pipeline that is implemented in the Python library \texttt{causalAssembly}.
-Using the library, one can easily generate data of varying dimension and complexity in order to benchmark causal discovery algorithms. \item The proposed procedure to synthesize real data is general and can in principle be applied to any given dataset with partially known domain knowledge regardless of the domain. \item We provide first benchmark results of popular causal discovery algorithms such as the PC algorithm \citep{Spirtes1993}, DirectLiNGAM \citep{Shimizu2011}, NOTEARS \citep{Zheng2018}, and GraN-DAG \citep{Lachapelle2020}. \end{itemize}

-In the remainder of this paper, we first address identifiability concerns and provide an overview of related work (Section~\ref{sec:prelim}).
-In Section~\ref{sec:datagen}, we describe the data generation pipeline.
-Section~\ref{sec:benchmark} demonstrates benchmarking results, and Section~\ref{sec:conclusion} concludes.
+\textbf{Our contributions.} We summarize our main contributions below: \begin{itemize} \item Using domain knowledge and real production data, we propose a semisynthetic data generation pipeline \texttt{causalAssembly}.
+Implemented as a Python library\footnote{\url{https://github.com/boschresearch/causalAssembly}}, the tool allows one to generate data of varying dimension and complexity in order to benchmark causal discovery algorithms. \item The proposed procedure to synthesize real data is general and can in principle be applied to any real dataset with full or partial domain knowledge.
+The data generation procedure assures resulting data to be Markovian under causal sufficiency. \item The proposed semisynthetization of real data offers a way to release high-quality data to the public that would otherwise be inaccessible due to privacy concerns.
+To employ this procedure, knowledge regarding a causal order will be a necessary requirement. \item We provide first benchmark results of popular causal discovery algorithms including the PC algorithm \citep{Spirtes1991}, DirectLiNGAM \citep{Shimizu2011}, NOTEARS \citep{Zheng2018}, GraN-DAG \citep{Lachapelle2020}, and SCORE (and its scalable extension DAS) \citep{Rolland2022,Montagna2023}. \end{itemize} In the remainder of the paper, we first address identifiability concerns and provide an overview of related work (Section~\ref{sec:prelim}).
+Section~\ref{sec:datagen} describes the data generation pipeline, and Section~\ref{sec:benchmark} showcases benchmarking results.
+Section~\ref{sec:conclusion} gives a concluding discussion of our work.
 Supplementary Sections~\ref{sec:app_a}-\ref{sec:app_c} provide additional information regarding data, algorithms and metrics used, as well as additional benchmark results.